Luckily45/Luckily45/README.md

 ## 💫 About Me:
 <p align="center">
   I'm pursuing a B.Tech in Computer Science from Japan.<br>
-  Passionate about teaching & anime.<br>
+  Passionate about tech & anime.<br>d
   🌱 Currently learning Web Technologies and Quantum Computing.<br>
   💬 Feel free to ask me about web projects.
 </p>